-- Question 3 will be a stepped question assessing knowledge and understanding of media industries in relation to one form studied (to 2021), at least one form studied (from 2022). - Question 4 will be a stepped question assessing knowledge and understanding of audiences in relation to one different media form from that assessed in question 3 (to 2021), at least one different media form from that assessed in question 3 (from 2022).
+- Question 3 will be a stepped question assessing knowledge and understanding of media industries in relation to at least one form studied. - Question 4 will be a stepped question assessing knowledge and understanding of audiences.
+It will assess a different form from that assessed in Question 3 and may assess more than one form.